 In England, the Government issues and approves Approved Document L (Conservation of fuel and power) to provide practical guidance on ways of complying with the energy efficiency requirements of the Building Regulations.
 In Wales, similar Approved Documents are published by the Welsh Government.

 Approved Document L has evolved over recent years to implement the requirements of the EPBD at a national level and has a key role to play in defining suitable intermediate steps on the trajectory towards zero carbon buildings.
-Approved Document L is currently updated on a three year cycle with the next revision due in 2016 (although a Government statement in July 2015 indicated that no changes will be made at that time).
+Approved Document L has generally been updated on a three-year cycle; the latest edition was published in 2021 and took effect on 15 June 2022 in England.

 The intention of Approved Documents is to provide guidance on compliance with specific aspects of Building Regulations for some of the more common building situations.
 They set out what may be considered as reasonable provisions for compliance with the relevant requirements of the Building Regulations to which they refer.
 If Approved Documents are followed then there is a presumption that the requirements of the Building Regulations have been met, although this can be overturned.
 Approved Documents generally include a disclaimer that they may not be suitable for unusual buildings and also state that there is no requirement to adopt the solutions if it can be shown that the requirement of the Building Regulations can be met in other ways.
 Nevertheless, the great majority of buildings are designed to comply with the Building Regulations via the processes outlined in Approved Documents.